Online MBA in Indiana

-The Judd Leighton School of Business and Economics offers an AACSB accredited MBA program.
-The school functions as part of Indiana University South Bend.
-The program offered here is short and focused.
-This makes it easier for working professionals to complete the program.
-Also, there is no compromise on the quality of learning.
+The Judd Leighton School of Business and Economics at Indiana University South Bend offers an AACSB accredited MBA program.
+The program offered is short and focused, making it ideal for working professionals to complete the program.

-Full time students need to complete 9 credit hours every semester.
-Part time students need to complete 6 credit hours every semester.
+Full-time students need to complete nine credit hours every semester, while part-time students must complete six credit hours.

 7. Indiana University Southeast

-The MBA program offered by Indiana University Southeast is AACSB accredited.
-It fits students who are particular about moving up in their business careers.
-The program helps students expand their business knowledge base.
-They also learn to analyze business alternatives and create opportunities for career advancement.
+The MBA program offered by Indiana University Southeast is AACSB accredited and built for students who are passionate about moving up in their business careers by helping students expand their business knowledge base teaching them to analyze business alternatives.

 8. Indiana University-Purdue University, Fort Wayne

-The Doermer School of Business offers an AACSB accredited MBA program.
-The school functions under Indiana University and Purdue University.
-The program offers a high-quality learning environment.
-Small classes allow for better focus.
+The Doermer School of Business at Indiana University and Purdue University offers an AACSB accredited MBA program.
+The program offers a high-quality learning environment and small class sizes.

-There are many unique features that this particular program has to offer.
-For instance, students experience concepts such as experiential learning and executive mentorship.
-Experiential learning allows students to solve real world business problems.
-They achieve this by working on projects provided by the partners of the institute.
+There are many unique features of the IU-Purdue program, including experiential learning and executive mentorship.
+Experiential learning allows students to solve real-world business problems by working on projects provided by the institute’s business partners.